GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-20/index.md

 collect additional traces and add more metrics to existing benchmarks or pass additional flags to the browser.

-Use Blink Perf for one off cases that don't fit into other harnesses.
+Use Blink Perf for one-off cases that don't fit into other harnesses.
 In Blink Perf, you can measure trace events on one-off pages.

 **Keep your benchmark stories simple** and only include the minimal set of interactions needed to complete your scenario.
-If a test case is complex, it may be hard to automate or be flaky.
+If a test case is complex, it may be hard to automate or it may be flaky.

 Limit your tests to the smallest number that cover the most important use cases.
 The benchmarking infrastructure is expensive to maintain.
 See